mobileben/DSS-Exercise/README.md

 This root directory of this project contains this file, the `xcodeproj` file, and a working executable.

+I updated the dates to 2022 dates.
+The previous dates were from 2018.
+It looks like the MLB may be removing the editorial data for games played a few years back.
+Just an FYI if someone tries to run the  code and finds they are getting "There are no available games." for all the dates.
+You may need to update dates to more recent dates.

 # Sample Screenshots
 ![Screenshot 1](screenshots/screenshot0.png)
 ![Screenshot 2](screenshots/screenshot1.png)